 If the vehicle has ever been re-sprayed to a different colour, the DVLA should have been informed and it will be recorded in your report, including the date of the change and the original colour of the vehicle.

-This will tell you if this vehicle is recorded by the DVLA as having been exported to a country outside the UK.
+This will tell you if the vehicle is recorded by the DVLA as having been exported to a country outside of the UK.

-If a vehicle is exported to a country outside of the UK and then is subsequently imported back in, the vehicle will no longer be marked as exported by the DVLA.
+If a vehicle has been exported to a country outside of the UK and is then imported back in, the vehicle will no longer be marked as exported by the DVLA.

-This may be something you are expecting if you are buying a vehicle from abroad from example, but if you were not expecting this you should ensure you understand why the vehicle was previously used outside of the UK.
+This may be something you are expecting if you are buying a vehicle from abroad.
+If not, you should ensure you understand why the vehicle was previously used outside of the UK.

-The DVLA issues ‘Q’ registration numbers to vehicles whose age or identity is in doubt.
+The DVLA issues ‘Q’ registration numbers to vehicles whose age, history or identity is in doubt.

-If a vehicle appears to have a decrease in the reading recorded on the odometer between MOTs, or if the reading have been entered in conflicting measurement scales, we will highlight this fact with this important check.
+This important check flags if the vehicle has had a decrease in its mileage reading recorded on the odometer between MOTs, or where mileage has been entered in conflicting measurement scales.

 This indicates whether a vehicle has had a legitimate registration plate change since April 1990, and all associated details.